Design and characterization of a photosensor system for the RELICS experiment: LED configuration

 \section{LED configuration}

+All LED-based measurements described in this appendix were performed using the setup shown in figure~\ref{fig:test_setup}.
 To test the dynamic readout range of the seventh dynode, we fixed the LED pulse width at $\SI{150}{\nano\second}$ and varied the driving voltage from $\SI{1.35}{\volt}$ to $\SI{2}{\volt}$, related from $\SI{5}{\PE\per\nano\second}$ to $\SI{3570}{\PE\per\nano\second}$, as is shown in figure~\ref{fig:LED_test_range}.
 This setup simulates the response and dynamic range of the dual-readout voltage divider for prompt scintillation S1 signals across different energy regions.
 Second, to study the saturation recovery time and its dependence on incident signal magnitude and duration, we fixed the LED pulse width at $\SI{150}{\nano\second}$ and adjusted the driving voltage from $\SI{1.5}{\volt}$ to $\SI{3.5}{\volt}$, which correspond to $\SI{380}{\PE\per\nano\second}$ to $\SI{13100}{\PE\per\nano\second}$, as shown in figure~\ref{fig:LED_test_range}, to simulate muon-excited S1 signals in LXe.
-Meanwhile, a separate test S2 signal with a $\SI{1}{\micro\second}$ pulse width and $\SI{5}{\PE\per\nano\second}$ intensity was used to mimic the S2 from \cevns. \ By varying the time interval between the test signal and the simulated muon signal, we scanned the saturation recovery time under different incident light intensities.
+Meanwhile, a separate test S2 signal with a $\SI{1}{\micro\second}$ pulse width and $\SI{5}{\PE\per\nano\second}$ intensity was used to mimic the S2 from \cevns.
+By varying the time interval between the test signal and the simulated muon signal, we scanned the saturation recovery time under different incident light intensities, which can be found in section~\ref{sec:recovery_after_S1}.